 IEnumerable Vs IQueryable

 Out of the box LINQ supports two interfaces: IEnumerable and IQueryable.
-So what is the difference between these two interfaces if LINQ supports them both?
-Should one ever be used over the other?
-This post will briefly answer these questions and provide source code to make the difference between the two clear.
+So what is the difference between these two interfaces?
+Should one be used over the other?
+This post will briefly answer these questions and provide code to make the difference between the two clear.

 Both Have Deferred Execution

 Both interfaces won't resolve their LINQ queries until the results are needed.

 Given identical input and LINQ statements IQueryable and IEnumerable will always return the same results.